bamomwo/RCPSP-BnB-RL/README.md

 # RCPSP Branch-and-Bound RL

-Lightweight ML project scaffold for training and evaluating a branching policy for RCPSP branch-and-bound.
+An ML project for training and evaluating a branching policy for RCPSP branch-and-bound

 ## Layout
 - `src/rcpsp_bb_rl/`: Python package for data loading, modeling, and utilities.